 Access to PAXIS

-17. API and PNR data are stored in the Passenger Information System (PAXIS).
+18. API and PNR and pre-departure Air Exit Information are stored in the Passenger Information System (PAXIS).
 Pursuant to Treasury Board policy and the CBSA’s Directive for Access Control in Information Systems, access to PAXIS is restricted according to the “need-to-know” and “least privilege” principles.
 This means that users will only be granted access to PAXIS where it is required in order for the user to perform their assigned duties, and that the user will be assigned a profile with the minimum access permissions required to fulfill said duties.

-19. PAXIS access requests should be submitted through the IT Self-service Portal.
+21. PAXIS access requests should be submitted through the IT Self-service Portal.
 All access requests must be approved by the user’s immediate superintendent, supervisor, chief or manager.
-For a list of PAXIS profiles and the associated permissions, please see the Appendix.
+For a list of PAXIS profiles and the associated permissions, please see the Appendix .

-21. Per section 3 of the PPIR, API and PNR data are retained in PAXIS for 3.5 years after the CBSA receives the data, unless the data is required as part of an ongoing investigation, in which case it may be retained until the investigation is concluded, or up to a maximum of six years.
+23. Per subsections 269(9) and (10) of the IRPR and section 3 of the PPIR, API and PNR data about a traveller are retained in PAXIS for 3.5 years after the CBSA receives the data, unless the data is required as part of an ongoing investigation, in which case it may be retained until the investigation is concluded, or up to a maximum of six years.

-22. Additional data retained in PAXIS as part of the I program, such as board/no-board messages and flight update notification messages are also retained for 3.5 years.
+24. Additional data retained in PAXIS as part of the IAPI process and Entry/Exit Program, specifically pre-departure Air Exit Information, board/no-board messages and flight update notification messages are also retained for 3.5 years.

 - (a) All PNR data collected is available for the first 72 hours after it is received.